phptuts/StarterBundleForSymfony/README.md

 ### Email Only Login

 I feel that email are the best approach to login and not username.
-Mainly because they are unique and allow user tables to merged on a single point.
+Mainly because they are unique for sites to be able to be merged if one site buys another.

 ## Table of Contents